 Pre-arrival information and studying in The Netherlands

 Visa, health insurance, accommodation and a Dutch bank account.
-You need to arrange quite some things when you decide to study abroad.
-Read all about it here.
+You need to arrange some practicalities when deciding to study abroad.
+Read all about the practical information here.
 And what it's like to study in the Netherlands?
 And what is Middelburg like?
 Read all about Zeeland, the Netherlands and HZ.

 Contact